 Jim has held leadership positions in the Wichita Bar Association, Kansas Bar Association, Kansas Association of Defense Counsel and Defense Research Institute.
 Currently, he is the Chair of the Steering Committee for Kansans for Fair Courts and is a member of the Executive Committee of the Lawyer’s Committee of the National Center for State Courts.
 He is also on the National Advisory Committee of the National Association of Women Judge’s “Informed Voter’s - Fair Judges” Project.

 Past accolades for Jim include Distinguished Service Awards from the Kansas Bar Association, the Kansas Association of Justice, and the Kansas Association of Defense Counsel.
 He received the Kevin Driscoll Outstanding State Representative Award from DRI and is a member of the Social Sciences Hall of Fame of Southwestern College.
 In 2002, the Child Welfare League of America presented him the National Award for Board Leadership, after serving as Chair and as a member on the Board of Directors of United Methodist Youthville.

 Jim was presented the award by the president of the Wichita Bar Association, on May 10, 2016.
 He was accompanied by his wife, Jennifer Robinson.

-The Kansas Association of Defense Counsel presented Dick Honeyman with the Kahrs Lifetime Achievement Award.
-This award is the KADC's highest honor, given only to those individuals with a distinguished legal and public service career.
-Aside from being well respected in his legal practice, Dick holds a personal commitment to carrying out his civic duties by serving in leadership roles that make a difference right here in his own community.
+The Kansas Association of Defense Counsel presented F. James Robinson with the Kahrs Lifetime Achievement Award.
+This award is the KADC’s highest honor, given only to those individuals with a distinguished legal and public service career.
+Aside from being a highly regarded attorney, Jim serves as a leader in the educating others of the role of an independent judiciary.
+The award was presented during the KADC's annual conference in December 2017.

 Don Gribble Inducted into the ACTL